Workshops and events

 The workshops are thematically coordinated in order to achieve the best result, therefore, enrolments are only possible for the whole workshop programme and not for an individual workshop only.
 You will work on your CV, motivation letter, pitch with the trainers.
 Tips and self-help resources will be shared to improve and strengthen your LinkedIn profile.

 Besides getting trained about the Dutch job market, you will also get to know your peer participants who might be in a similar situation as you are.
-After the final workshop, we have lunch together and a professional photographer will take your profile picture for your LinkedIn profile (if possible due to COVID regulations).
+After the final workshop, we have lunch together and a professional photographer will take your profile picture for your LinkedIn profile.

 Walk-in career counselling

-Apart from the Partner Career Workshops, additional walk-in career counselling sessions are organized with TU Delft career counsellors in case you require extra help in strengthening and finalizing your LinkedIn profile.
+Apart from the Job Search Essentials, additional walk-in career counselling sessions are organized with TU Delft career counsellors in case you require extra help in strengthening and finalizing your LinkedIn profile.
 The sessions are conducted online and are subject to the availability of slots per session.
-The session would be made available after your participation in the Partner Career Workshop, in case of additional guidance required.
+The session would be made available after your participation in the Job Search Essentials, in case of additional guidance required.